 People love free stuff so much they’ll actually make different choices, even when the respective value of the item or service remains the same.

-Dan Ariely revealed this startling fact in his book Predictably Irrational, where he examined a very unusual “battle” between Lindt chocolate truffles and Hershey Kisses.
+Dan Ariely revealed this startling fact in his book Predictably Irrational.
+He examined a very unusual “battle” between Lindt chocolate truffles and Hershey’s Kisses.

-To test the power of the word “free” in relation to concrete value, the study first asked people to choose between a 1 cent Hershey Kiss or a 15 cent Lindt truffle (about half its actual value, generally considered a richer, superior chocolate).
+To test the power of the word “free” in relation to concrete value, the study first asked people to choose between a 1-cent Hershey Kiss or a 15-cent Lindt truffle.
+(That’s about half of the truffle’s actual value, and Lindt is generally considered a richer, superior chocolate).

 In other words, tastes were found to be very much in favor for the truffle.
 I mean, who’s going to pass up a deal, right?